 In order to perfectly analyze the business process and list down the relevant requirement, it is essential for a business analyst to understand the available requirement gathering techniques and use appropriately.

 The ability to portray requirements in the form of activity diagrams is very essential.
 It provides a visual outlook of the requirements and stakeholders will be able to provide quality feedback.

 This is a very important aspect of a business analyst.
 A business analyst is the first point of contact with the business owner from the development team.
 Testing places an important role to validate the business requirements.

 A business analyst should be patient enough to provide quality support during application deployment.
 Also, work with different stakeholders to identify any possible issues and try to mitigate them.

 Fluency in IT

-It is advisable for a business analyst to stay in touch with the current market trends and at least have an overall knowledge about the latest technology happenings.
-This will eventually help the individuals to grow their knowledge on the technical aspects.
+It is advisable for a business analyst to stay in touch with the current market trends and at least have an overall knowledge of the latest technology happenings.
+This will eventually help the individuals to grow their knowledge of the technical aspects.